OfficeDev/open-xml-docs/docs/working-with-slide-masters.md

 The Open XML SDK 2.5**SlideMaster** class represents the \<sldMaster\> element defined in the Open XML File Format schema for PresentationML documents.
-Use the <span class="keyword">SlideMaster</span> class to manipulate individual
+Use the **SlideMaster** class to manipulate individual
 \<sldMaster\> elements in a PresentationML document.

-Classes that represent child elements of the \<sldMaster\> element and that are therefore commonly associated with the <span class="keyword">SlideMaster</span> class are shown in the following list.
+Classes that represent child elements of the \<sldMaster\> element and that are therefore commonly associated with the **SlideMaster** class are shown in the following list.

 ### ColorMapOverride Class